DevelopmentDigitalTwin/public-user/README.md

    ![Add New File](/images/predicted-download.gif "download predicted values as e new data source")

-13. Make new dataset from prediction and predicted files:
+13. Make new dataset using prediction and predicted files:

      ![Dataset Page](/images/predicted-dataset.gif "create dataset of prediction and predicted values")

-15. Make dashboard from prediction and predicted dataset:
+15. Make dashboard using new dataset:

     ![Dashboard Page](/images/login.gif "create dashboard of predicted values")